yerbaMatte/project-cinema/readme.md

 - Redux: A predictable state container for managing application state.
 - Axios: A promise-based HTTP client for making API requests.
 - Chakra-UI: A popular React UI framework for designing responsive web applications.
+- Yup: A schema builder for runtime value parsing and validation.

 ## License